scriptex/itscss/README.md

     /**
     	depending on the $breakpoints and $columns variables the following selectors will vary.
+    	1 means 1/12 of the available width.
+    	12 means all of the available width.
-Here are the defaults */
+    	Here are the defaults
+    */
     /* From 0 to 767px */
     .xs-1 to .xs-12